Frequently Asked Questions (FAQs)

 What will my child be doing during transition?

-Your child will not be taking part in one off activities designed to be ‘fun’ and ‘exciting’ as we believe this gives a false sense of what secondary school is like.
-All staff are asked to delivers lessons exactly as they will in September to give your child the best possible preparation for a smooth transition.
+Your child will not be taking part in one off activities designed to be 'fun' and 'exciting' as we believe this gives a false sense of what secondary school is like.
+All staff are asked to deliver lessons exactly as they will in September to give your child the best possible preparation for a smooth transition.
 However, we are confident that your child will still come home happy and with a buzz about secondary school as we work hard to ensure our lessons are challenging but engaging as we think this is the key to successful learning.

 Are there lockers available?

 Lockers can become available from September with a small deposit and won’t be available during transition.
 Lockers are of a limited number and are only available on a first come first served basis.
+For more information about lockers, advise your child to ask at student services.

 What will my child do for lunch?